CadenFinley/CJsShell/docs/reference/completions.md

   (any value >= 1).

-With these tools you can match or exceed the curated completion sets provided by fish, bash, or zsh while keeping cjsh's zero-dependency footprint.
+With these tools you can match or exceed the curated completion sets provided by fish, bash, or zsh while keeping cjsh's minimal-runtime-dependency footprint.